pytholic/what_you_seek/common_commands.md

-clear  # clear text in terminal ctrl+u  # remove all text ctrl+k  # remove from cursor till end
+clear  # clear text in terminal ctrl+u  # remove all text ctrl+k  # remove from cursor till end ctrl + a  # move to the beginning of line ctrl + e  # move to the end of line alt _ right/left  # move one word

 df -h  # display drive storage info ps la  # list all processes